rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

     call, and then tell it what to do next.

 The workflow here is quite simple: tropo and you are just passing JSON back and fourth.
-Tropo’s JSON gives you status updates, and your JSON tells tropo what to do.
+Tropo's JSON gives you status updates, and your JSON tells tropo what to do.

 In all but the simplest programs, you will undoubtedly want to track your calls